mongodb/terraform-provider-mongodbatlas/RELEASING.md

 ### Generate the CHANGELOG.md
 - Update `since_tag` and `future-release` in [.github_changelog_generator](https://github.com/mongodb/terraform-provider-mongodbatlas/blob/master/.github_changelog_generator)
 - **There is a bug with `github_changelog_generator` ([#971](https://github.com/github-changelog-generator/github-changelog-generator/issues/971))**: Make sure to update the `future-tag` with the pre-release tag.
-Once you generate the changelog, update `future-tag` with the final release tag and update the generated changelog to remove references to the pre-release tag
+Once you generate the changelog, update `future-tag` with the final release tag in [.github_changelog_generator](https://github.com/mongodb/terraform-provider-mongodbatlas/blob/master/.github_changelog_generator).
+Then, manually update the generated changelog to remove references to the pre-release tag
 - Run

     ```bash